 Narvar – Delivery Platforms

-Last-minute delivery promotes a tight relation with the client, therefore, differentiating and evaluating the customer satisfaction rate during the delivery process is a priority for logistics companies.
-Through delivery platforms, companies can analyze the client’s purchase history and preferences to enhance their satisfaction level.
+Evaluating customer satisfaction along the supply chain is a priority for logistics companies.
+Last-mile delivery promotes a tight relationship with the client.
+Through these delivery platforms, companies can analyze the client’s purchase history and preferences to enhance their satisfaction level.

 Starting from filling the cart and finishing at the doorstep, US-based Narvar offers a convenient system of receiving an order, tracking it, and delivering it.
 If necessary, the system can easily support the client during the return process too.

 Finding the best courier for your corporate needs is not a problem anymore.
-Nowadays, it is easy to pick and drop parcels by choosing the courier which has the most convenient route, timing, and pricing to deliver goods.
+Nowadays, it is easy to pick and drop parcels by choosing the courier that fits your needs.
+These offer the most convenient route, timing, and pricing to deliver goods for inner-city deliveries.

 US startup Roadie, for instance, offers on-the-way delivery of any types and sizes of goods with the most suitable carrier.
 The system easily tracks the driver and shows the real-time delivery process.